msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 simulate(parameters::Parameters, m::Integer = 1) = simulate(parameters, range(m, m))
 ```

-Next we construct an appropriate GNN architecture, as illustrated below.
+Next, we construct our GNN architectur.
 Here, our goal is to construct a point estimator, however any other kind of estimator (see [Estimators](@ref)) can be constructed by simply substituting the appropriate estimator class in the final line below:

 ```
 # Spatial weight functions: continuous surrogates for 0-1 basis functions